Sulagna-Dutta-Roy/HackSolutions/README.md

-All the solutions of Leetcode or hackerrank Easy/medium
+All the solutions of Leetcode/GeeksforGeeks platform Competitive programming solutions available here Easy/medium/hard